pca006132/datapack-helper/README.md

 datapack.read
 ```
 Parse functions and advancements, prepare completion data and store them in `.datapack` folder.

+Only need to use it at the first time to prepare those data, and those data would be updated when there are file changes

 ### Files
 ```
 ├ .datapack